lisabronwyn/228-goal-design-and-build/README.md

 ## Your Domain

-Your objective for the day: carefully choose a domain (paid) or subdomain (free).
+Your objective is to carefully choose a domain (paid) or subdomain (free).

 ### Domains and Your Personal Brand

-- Read articles about selecting a domain (paid) or subdomain (free) and building your personal brand:
+Read articles about selecting a domain (paid) or subdomain (free) and building your personal brand:

 - [ ] https://www.wired.com/brandlab/2016/06/how-to-choose-the-right-domain-name/